bmaupin/beyond-earth-eclipse/README.md

 #### Tech and wonder quotes are now spoken by sponsors

 All tech and wonder quotes from sponsors have had their audio overridden so that they're now spoken by the respective sponsor instead of the same narrator that narrates most of the rest of the game in order to add more variety to the spoken dialogue.

+#### Stronger leader personalities

+Leaders have been adjusted to have more distinct personalities:

+- Stronger preference for a particular affinity
+- More extreme values for leader traits (bold, loyal, guarded, deceptive, friendly, etc.)
+- A strong focus on one or two aspects for each leader (growth, production, trade, espionage, military, culture, etc.)

 #### Tech tree affinities have been reverted to base game values